 How to develop a character in acting?
-This question is the most essential question for any actor who wish to make descent career of acting.
+This question is the most essential question for any actor who wishes to make a descent career of acting.

 But before that, you must understand acting is not an easy job….

 It’s not all cramming bunch of lines and spitting out in front of a camera or audience.
 There is lot of work that goes into it.
-Without required work, no way your performance will make impression on your audience.
+Without required work, your performance in no way will make an impression on your audience.

-I would go ahead and say it, without working on given character you are not going to crack any audition, even if you look like a Greek god, no serious filmmaker will hire you.
+I would go ahead and say it, without working on a given character you are not going to crack any audition, even if you look like a Greek god, no serious filmmaker will hire you.

-Because they want someone who can be the character they want to portray on the screen or on the stage.
+Because they want someone who can be the character on the screen or on the stage.
 They do not want you.

-Yes, you would say, if character is like you, you could play yourself.
+Yes, you would say, if the character is like you, you could play yourself.
 But ask yourself, in how many auditions, you have come across a character who is just like you?
 I bet not many.
 That’s why knowing how to develop a character in acting is necessary.

 So How to Develop a Character in Acting?

 Developing a character is an elaborate process.
-Initially, you would find this process a bit tedious, as it is more sort of a research work rather than performing.
+Initially, you would find this process a bit tedious, as it is more sort of research work rather than performing.

 And you would be devoting a quite bit of time developing a character.
 For example, you are suppose to play a character in play and you have been designated 30 days prepare for it including rehearsals.
 You would have to denote 5-6 days just for developing a character.